 “If the spa is not well maintained.”
 (Participant 23, Female, Age 52-60)

-support local spas, indicating they engage with ‘home-destination loyalty’ (Perdue et al. 2004) in comparison to others that choose to go on vacations to seek a spa.
+To determine consumer loyalty levels, the distance consumers travel to pursue a spa experience varied between 11-20 miles and 50+ miles, closely followed by 21-40 miles.
+This shows that some may prefer to visit and support local spas, indicating they engage with ‘home-destination loyalty’ (Perdue et al. 2004) compared to others who go on vacations to seek a spa.
 When cross-tabulated with age (Appendix 3), it was clear that younger participants (Generation Z) preferred to travel a shorter distance than older participants (Millennials, Generation X and Boomers).
-Perhaps this is because middle-aged people tend to have more disposable income as they are in full-time work to support their own families and are capable of managing their money well.
-In addition to this, older people may have more time and perhaps might be retired in comparison to teenagers and young adults as they may still be in education or have young children to look after.
-Mya (2019), states that millennials prefer their local surroundings and would much rather travel on local buses and trains to experience their local landscape in places they may not see.
-Another aspect may be the fact they have access to a personal vehicle that allows them to travel further afield than a young spa consumer who perhaps does not own their form of transportation.
+Perhaps this is because middle-aged people tend to have more disposable income as they work full-time to support their own families and can manage their money well.
+In addition, older people may have more time and perhaps might be retired compared to teenagers and young adults as they may still be in education or have young children to look after.
+Mya (2019) states that millennials prefer their local surroundings and would much rather travel on local buses and trains to experience their local landscape in places they may not see.
+Another aspect may be that they have access to a personal vehicle that allows them to travel further away from the field than a young spa consumer without transportation.

 Influences of Spa Choice